Fifis/pnd/README.md

 * FEATURE: Add absolute or relative step size
 * FEATURE: Step selection in Curtis--Reid: parallelise the evaluation
 * FEATURE: add `diagnostics` to return an attribute of grad containing original f evaluations
-* FEATURE: Return an attribute for the remainder term in `fdCoef`
 * FEATURE: Add the arguments f0 and precomputed list(stencil, f) to reuse existing values
 * FEATURE: Add a vector of step sizes for different arguments
 * FEATURE: Pass arguments from Grad to `fdCoef`, e.g. allow stencils in `Grad` or stencil matrices like in the presentation